Chemistry World: History

 In 1965 two British chemistry institutions, the Chemical Society and the Royal Institute of Chemistry agreed to merge their primary publications Proceedings of the Chemical Society and the Journal of the Royal Institute of Chemistry.
 This was a first step to merger of the institutions.
 The new journal was entitled Chemistry in Britain.

-In January 2004 it was given "a new title, to acknowledge the international nature of the subject".
+In January 2004 it was given its current title.
+The publication's stated reason for the change was "to acknowledge the international nature of the subject".